 The genotype of TS is 45 XO rather than 46 XX, as one of the X chromosomes is missing.
 The symptoms of TS are quite varied, with some cases being so severe that they can be diagnosed at birth, whereas some females with TS are diagnosed only when they fail to conceive in adult life.

-Appearance at Birth
+Appearance at birth

-Growth and Maturation Profile
+Growth and maturation profile

 Diagnosis and Management

 Combined estrogen and progesterone therapy may help to achieve menstruation, and the estrogen also helps protect against osteoporosis.
-Psychosocial therapy focused on helping the child cope with social and vocational demands, as well as to deal with self-esteem and cognitive issues, is helpful.
+Psychosocial therapy focused on helping the child cope with social and vocational demands, as well as dealing with self-esteem and cognitive issues is helpful.
 Regular monitoring for other heart and endocrine problems, for instance, is essential.